cloudfoundry/docs-cfcr/README.md

 Perform the following steps to preview your changes:

 1. Install MkDocs on your machine by following the [instructions](http://www.mkdocs.org/#installation) on the MkDocs site.
+1. Use `pip` to install the latest version of the Material theme:
+	`$ pip install mkdocs-material`
+1. Use `pip` to install the PyMdown Extensions:
+	`$ pip install pymdown-extensions`
 1. Clone this repo:
 	`$ git clone https://github.com/cloudfoundry/docs-kubo.git`
 1. Navigate to the repo on your machine.